Knitting: Knit and purl stitches

 In securing the previous stitch in a wale, the next stitch can pass through the previous loop from either below or above.
 If the former, the stitch is denoted as a 'knit stitch' or a 'plain stitch;' if the latter, as a 'purl stitch'.
 The two stitches are related in that a knit stitch seen from one side of the fabric appears as a purl stitch on the other side.

 The two types of stitches have a different visual effect; the knit stitches look like 'V's stacked vertically, whereas the purl stitches look like a wavy horizontal line across the fabric.
 Patterns and pictures can be created in knitted fabrics by using knit and purl stitches as "pixels"; however, such pixels are usually rectangular, rather than square, depending on the gauge/tension of the knitting.
 Individual stitches, or rows of stitches, may be made taller by drawing more yarn into the new loop (an elongated stitch), which is the basis for uneven knitting: a row of tall stitches may alternate with one or more rows of short stitches for an interesting visual effect.
 Short and tall stitches may also alternate within a row, forming a fish-like oval pattern.

 In the simplest of hand-knitted fabrics, every row of stitches are all knit (or all purl); this creates a garter stitch fabric.
-Alternating rows of all knit stitches and all purl stitches creates a stockinette pattern/stocking stitch.
+Alternating rows of all knit stitches and all purl stitches creates a stockinette stitch/stocking stitch pattern.
 Vertical stripes (ribbing) are possible by having alternating wales of knit and purl stitches.
 For example, a common choice is 2x2 ribbing, in which two wales of knit stitches are followed by two wales of purl stitches, etc. Horizontal striping (welting) is also possible, by alternating rows of knit and purl stitches.
 Checkerboard patterns (basketweave) are also possible, the smallest of which is known as seed/moss stitch: the stitches alternate between knit and purl in every wale and along every row.

 Fabrics in which each knitted row is followed by a purled row, such as in stockinette/stocking stitch, have a tendency to curl—top and bottom curl toward the front (or knitted side) while the sides curl toward the back (or purled side); by contrast, those in which knit and purl stitches are arranged symmetrically (such as ribbing, garter stitch or seed/moss stitch) have more texture and tend to lie flat.
 Wales of purl stitches have a tendency to recede, whereas those of knit stitches tend to come forward, giving the fabric more stretchability.
 Thus, the purl wales in ribbing tend to be invisible, since the neighboring knit wales come forward.
 Conversely, rows of purl stitches tend to form an embossed ridge relative to a row of knit stitches.
 This is the basis of shadow knitting, in which the appearance of a knitted fabric changes when viewed from different directions.